littleredshack/socketbi/README.md

 So SOCKETBI is a BI server and websocket client.
 The two are totally separate (seperate?) code.

 The server runs on nodeJS.
 Start it by running 'node app.js'.
 It can be configured with multiple datasources which can be SQL, NoSQL or even a bit of custom javascript.
 The idea then is that a client connects to the server over a socket and receives a list of available datasource names.
 Datasource names can either refer to something like a MySQL or Mongo database.
 The client can then specify a query to run against that datasource.
-Or a name in the list could refer to a prebuilt query on the server that is configured against a specific datasource.
+Or a name in the list could refer to a prebuilt query on the server.
 In this case the client just requests that datasource name and gets the data back.
 So lots of flexibility and control there.

 The idea behind the server is to provide an open data server that gives a customer one place to get all their data.